Thein Sein: Military career

-Prime Minister
+Prime minister

-Thein Sein was appointed in April 2007 by the nation's ruling military junta as interim prime minister, replacing Soe Win, who was undergoing medical treatment for leukaemia.
-He was formally appointed as Soe Win's permanent successor on 24 October 2007 after Soe Win's death on 12 October 2007.
+Thein Sein was appointed in April 2007 by the nation's ruling military junta as interim prime minister, replacing General Soe Win, who was undergoing medical treatment for leukaemia.
+He was formally appointed as General Soe Win's permanent successor on 24 October 2007 after Soe Win's death on 12 October 2007.

 He held the position of first secretary in the ruling State Peace and Development Council junta.
 He was the country's fourth-highest ranking general, and also served as the chairman of the government-sponsored National Convention Convening Commission.
 Thein Sein carried out high-level negotiations with Bangladesh and Cambodia.

 In 2007, sometime after his official appointment as prime minister, he was promoted to the rank of general from lieutenant general.
 On his first official visit outside Myanmar as prime minister, Thein Sein carried out high-level negotiations with Laos, Vietnam and Cambodia.
 In the aftermath of Cyclone Nargis in May 2008, he led the National Disaster Preparedness Central Committee as chairman and was criticised for the government's systematic blocking of relief efforts.

 Presidency

 Election and appointment

 On 29 April 2010, he retired from the military, along with 22 other military officials, to lead the Union Solidarity and Development Party as a civilian.
-During the 2010 general election, he was head of the Union Solidarity and Development Party, which contested in a controversial election and won the overwhelming majority of seats in the Pyidaungsu Hluttaw.
+During the 2010 general election, he was head of the Union Solidarity and Development Party (USDP), which contested in a controversial election and won the overwhelming majority of seats in the Pyidaungsu Hluttaw.
 Thein Sein ran against National Unity Party candidate Kyaw Aye during the election, contesting a Pyithu Hluttaw seat to represent the constituents of Naypyidaw Union Territory's Zabuthiri Township.
 He purportedly won 91.2% of the votes (65,620).

 On 4 February 2011, he was elected by the Pyidaungsu Hluttaw's Presidential Electoral College as the next President of Myanmar, becoming the country's first non-interim civilian president in 49 years.
 Tin Aung Myint Oo and Sai Mauk Kham were named as the new vice-presidents.
 He was sworn in on 30 March 2011 alongside the two vice-presidents and the newly elected parliament.